-If you are voting your shares by proxy, you must ensure that your completed and signed proxy form or your phone or internet vote is received by Computershare not later than 5:00 p.m.
-(Toronto time) on June 7, 2019 or, if the Meeting is adjourned or postponed, not less than 24 hours excluding Saturdays, Sundays and statutory holidays in Toronto, Ontario, preceding the time of such adjourned or postponed Meeting, or is provided to the Chair of the Meeting before the commencement of the Meeting or any adjourned or postponed Meeting.
+If you are voting your shares by proxy, you must ensure that your completed and signed proxy form or your phone or internet vote is received by Computershare not later than 10:00 a.m.
+(Toronto time) on June 20, 2022 or, if the Meeting is adjourned or postponed, not less than 24 hours excluding Saturdays, Sundays and statutory holidays in Toronto, Ontario, preceding the time of such adjourned or postponed Meeting.